Carlj0666/Carlj0666.github.io/_posts/2021-07-16-mapping_dispatch_to_props_an_analytical_interpretation.markdown

 export default connect(null, mapDispatchToProps)(ImageForm)
 ```

-In line 3 in the mapDispatchToProps, the **inkblot** is being passed in as a parameter to the createInkblots function. in this case, the parameter was submited via the form in the handleSubmit below, **inkblot** represents the **state** of the form, passed in as **this.state** in line 4 of the handleSubmit..
+In line 3 in the mapDispatchToProps, the **inkblot** is being passed in as a parameter to the createInkblots function. in this case, the parameter was submitted via the form in the handleSubmit below, **inkblot** represents the **state** of the form, passed in as **this.state** in line 4 of the handleSubmit..

 In my handleSubmit in the <Form />, you can see **createInkblots** being referenced as a prop.
 From here createInkblots is fired off...